Jailer (2023 Tamil film): Sequel

 Prior to the film's release, Nelson revealed intentions of making sequels to his previous films, that resulted in the progress of a sequel being questioned.
 Soon after the film's success, reports of a potential sequel being resurfaced, but its status was not confirmed until in January 2024, when Nelson started writing the script for the sequel, and it was developed under the working title Hukum.
 The film was officially announced on 14 January 2025, coinciding with Pongal, under the title Jailer 2, and filming began in March 2025.
+It is scheduled to release on 15 October 2026.

 Documentary series

 A three-part documentary series titled Jailer Unlocked premiered on Sun NXT on 16 August 2024.
 It documents the making of the film with Nelson, Anirudh and the cast and crew interacting about the process.

 Impact

 Speaking to Soundarya Athimuthu of The Quint, film trade analyst Sreedhar Pillai had said that Jailer served as the turning point for Nelson Dilipkumar's career, as its success catapulted him as one of the accomplished directors in Tamil cinema opening doors to larger projects and greater recognition.
 Pillai also cited on the subpar critical reception of Nelson's previous film Beast, adding "Jailer stands as a beacon of redemption and transformation, not only for Nelson but for all those in the creative realm.
 It serves as a vivid reminder that a single success possesses the potency to overshadow past missteps and propel individuals to newfound heights.
 As Nelson continues to bask in the glow of Jailer's victory, he does so with the knowledge that the cinematic canvas is vast and forgiving, offering artists the opportunity to paint fresh and triumphant narratives."

 Tiruppur Subramanian also stated that "Jailer's triumph not only validates his creative vision but also solidifies Nelson's reputation as a filmmaker capable of delivering both commercial success and critical acclaim".
 The film gained popularity for the dialogue "Inga Naan Thaan Kingu", spoken by Rajinikanth in the film and in the song "Hukum".
 It later inspired a 2024 film to have the same dialogue as its title.